kapasifulop/kapasifulop/README.md

 ### Hi there 👋
-I'm a xaml, c#, c++, php, css, js, python programmer and my other hobby is music making.
-See my [Youtube](https://www.youtube.com/channel/UCWTLhpXBvl0g8bMhg4ZhM4w) and [Spotify](https://open.spotify.com/artist/5i2L3lzGSRZBXlQo2y7Bfo)
+- ⚡ I'm a xaml, c#, c++, php, css, js, python programmer and my other hobby is music making.
+See my [Youtube](https://www.youtube.com/channel/UCWTLhpXBvl0g8bMhg4ZhM4w) and [Spotify](https://open.spotify.com/artist/5i2L3lzGSRZBXlQo2y7Bfo)!

+- 🔭 I'm currently working on TheRiverChat.
+This is the world most fastest and secure chat system, with an easiest custom UI.

 <!--
 **kapasifulop/kapasifulop** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.